Sławomir Lachowski

-Sławomir Lachowski (born 1 January 1958 in Końskie, Poland) is a Polish manager who works in the banking industry in Poland and Central and Eastern Europe.
+Sławomir Mieczysław Lachowski (born January 1, 1958 in Końskie) is a Polish economist and banking manager.

 Education

 Lachowski graduated with distinction from the Foreign Trade faculty of the Central School of Planning and Statistics in Warsaw (now the Warsaw School of Economics).
 He also studied economics at the University of Johannes Gutenberg in Mainz (1980/1981 and 1988/1989) and the University of Zurich (1983 to 1984).
 He completed the Advanced Management Programme at INSEAD (1997) and the Stanford Executive Program (SEP) at Stanford University (2002).

 Career

-In the years 1983–1990, Lachowski worked as a research assistant at the Institute of Economic Development at the School of Planning and Statistics in Warsaw (now the Warsaw School of Economics).
-His research group, led by Leszek Balcerowicz (professor of economics, former chairman of the National Bank of Poland and Deputy Prime Minister), worked on plans for Poland’s transition from a centrally planned to a free market economy.
+In the years 1983–1990, he worked as an assistant and senior assistant at the Institute for Economic Development of the Warsaw School of Planning and Statistics, where he was involved in the work of a team led by Leszek Balcerowicz, dealing with the transformation of a centrally planned economy into a market economy.

-In 1987–1992, Lachowski directed a consulting firm, INTEXIM – Centre for Economic Analysis, which specialized in strategic and financial advice.
+From 1987 to 1992, he was the owner of the consulting company Intexim Centrum Analiz Ekonomicznych, specializing in economic and financial analysis of investment projects, strategic consulting, financial, operational, technical, and technological restructuring.

-In 1993, Lachowski started working in Powszechny Bank Gospodarczy (PBG) in Lodz.
+In January 1993, he began working at the Powszechny Bank Gospodarczy in Lodz, where he served as a member of the bank's management board responsible for restructuring the portfolio of bad debts and companies indebted to the bank.
+The bank implemented a recovery program, which included innovative financial restructuring methods, including the conversion of debt into shares of companies.
+This led to the establishment of the PBG Investment Fund, the first investment fund of its kind in Poland with a focus on restructuring.

-In 1996–1998, Lachowski was the Executive Vice President of the Management Board, and then the First Deputy President of the Management Board at the PBG responsible for retail, corporate and investment banking.
+From 1996 to 1998, he was the Vice President of the Management Board and later the First Deputy President of the Management Board of Bank Gospodarczy S.A. in Lodz, responsible for retail banking, corporate banking, and investments.